santiago-sanitation-systems/Santiago.jl/README.md

 Typically the information on the case specification and the available technologies are provided via files. `Santiago` can only import JSON files.
-The structure must match the examples:
+The structure must match these examples:

 - Technologies: [`example_techs.json`](test/example_techs.json)
 - Case: [`example_case.json`](test/example_case.json)